django-simple-deploy/dsd-vps/README.md

-# dsd-digitalocean
+# dsd-vps

-A plugin for deploying Django projects to Digital Ocean, using django-simple-deploy.
+A plugin for deploying Django projects to any VPS provider, using django-simple-deploy.

 Quick Start
 ---

-To deploy your project to Digital Ocean, you'll need to ...
+To deploy your project to a VPS, you'll need to ...

 ## Prerequisites

-Deployment to Digital Ocean requires the following:
+Deployment to a VPS requires the following:

 - You must be using Git to track your project.
 - You need to be tracking your dependencies with a `requirements.txt` file, or be using Poetry or Pipenv.